hydramod/autoR5-project-4/README.md

 - Developed using Visual Studio Code IDE
 - Source code hosted on GitHub, deployed with Heroku
 - Git used for code management
+- Git projects used for user stories and tracking development
 - Icons from Font Awesome
 - Images optimized and stored on cloudinary
 - Favicon files generated using Favicon.io
 - Wireframes designed using Wirify
 - Stripe for payment simulation
 - google smtp for email feedback
+- Autopep8, Pylint, CI Python linter we used to ensure code is up to standards

 # Deployment